cypnk/Cabin-Life/Power Supply/readme.md

 - Type 3: Accept 10V - 52V and supply 3.3V, +5V, -5V, and 12V
 - Type 4: Accept 10V - 52V and supply +3.3V, -3.3V, +5V, -5V, +12V, and -12V

 The first type is to test build feasibility and check if the concept is useful in a small footprint with commonly available components.
-The 28V upper limit is to is to accommodate a 24V solar power system with allowance for an increase during a battery charge cycle while also being compatible with a smaller cellular phone charging solar panel.
+The 28V upper limit is to accommodate a 24V solar power system with allowance for an increase during a battery charge cycle while also being compatible with a smaller cellular phone charging solar panel.
 The 52V upper limit in the rest of the power supplies is to match a 48V solar power system.
 The low amperage rating is to maximize runtime while ensuring the solar panel system isn't damaged in the absence of an inverter or other kind of current limiting circuit.

 The power supply circuitry will be protected as much as possible from electrostatic discharge (ESD) and over-current situations.